When the leaves start turning pretty colors and football is in full swing it’s time to winterize your mobile home.

 If you live in an area where the ground freezes solid, it’s suggested to slightly loosen your home’s tie-downs.
 Frozen ground can shift as much as three inches during the winter, this is called ground heave.

 Check the Skirting Vents

 Check the skirting on your mobile home.
 It should be secure but not too tight that it completely stops ventilation.
 You must have a little bit of ventilation in your skirting even during the cold winter months (you’ll be closing the vents).

-- Carefully examine your exterior siding and replace any missing or damaged fasteners or screws.
+Carefully examine your exterior siding and replace any missing or damaged fasteners or screws.
 Once winter arrives, make sure to shovel snow and ice away from skirting so it doesn’t get dented, which will cut off the air supply required by the furnace.

 Inspect Your Furnace